silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 [Snowplow Analytics](https://snowplow.io/) is a highly-scalable system that empowers [structured data creation](https://snowplow.io/blog/why-data-contracts-are-obviously-a-good-idea/) for [millions of sites](https://trends.builtwith.com/analytics/Snowplow) on the internet.
 Snowplow tracking is incorporated into [dbt](https://github.com/dbt-labs/dbt-core/blob/main/core/dbt/tracking.py#L33-L47), [dbt cloud](https://cloud.getdbt.com/), [Trello](https://trello.com/), [Gitlab](https://gitlab.com/), [Citi bank](https://www.citi.com/), [Backcountry.com](https://www.backcountry.com/), and the list goes on.

-After setting up event tracking systems [like Snowplow](https://bostata.com/268-billion-events-with-snowplow-snowflake-at-cargurus) for [a while](https://bostata.com/client-side-instrumentation-for-under-one-dollar)  I've frequently found myself wishing for both **less** and **more**.
+After setting up event tracking systems [like Snowplow](https://bostata.com/268-billion-events-with-snowplow-snowflake-at-cargurus) for [years](https://bostata.com/client-side-instrumentation-for-under-one-dollar)  I've frequently found myself wishing for both **less** and **more**.

 **Fewer streams**, **fewer machines or containers to manage**, **fewer moving pieces to help prevent event duplication or loss**, **less configuration**, and **less in-house documentation to keep things running** would be a dream.

 **Deployment flexibility**, **flexible schema storage**, **cost efficiencies**, **seamless migration between transport systems**, **improved utility from the data in transit**, and **increased visibility** would also be very helpful.

-Meanwhile, serverless technologies have been coming into their own, and point the way toward a very bright data-processing future.
+Meanwhile, serverless technologies have come into their own and point the way toward a very bright data-processing future.
 Which is how **[buz.dev](https://buz.dev)** was born.

 <!-- truncate -->

 ## Inspirations and iterations

 My first iteration of "serverless Snowplow Analytics" was in 2018.
 I stitched together a [Cloudfront distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-working-with.html), a [Python-based Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html), S3, and the [Snowplow javascript tracker](https://www.jsdelivr.com/package/npm/@snowplow/javascript-tracker?path=dist) to stockpile event data.
 A series of [Athena external tables](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html) sat on top of the raw data and voila!
 Near-real-time analytics for practically free.
-It worked so well [a blog post was written](https://bostata.com/client-side-instrumentation-for-under-one-dollar/) and others were inspired to [build](https://discourse.snowplow.io/t/snowplow-serverless/1912/14) or [write about](https://www.ownyourbusinessdata.net/enrich-snowplow-data-with-aws-lambda-function/) the same.
+It worked so well [a blog post was written](https://bostata.com/client-side-instrumentation-for-under-one-dollar/) and other people were inspired to [build](https://discourse.snowplow.io/t/snowplow-serverless/1912/14) or [write about](https://www.ownyourbusinessdata.net/enrich-snowplow-data-with-aws-lambda-function/) the same.
 The system ran hands-off with very little effort on my part, thanks to **minimal moving pieces** and **AWS having the responsibility of keeping it up and running**.

-I first saw serverless event collection work at scale during my time at [CarGurus](https://www.cargurus.com/).
+Serverless event collection worked very well at scale during my time at [CarGurus](https://www.cargurus.com/).
 While we had a Snowplow Analytics implementation, a colleage wanted to see what AWS Lambda could handle.
 The marketing team sent enormous amounts of email using a combination of [Iterable](https://iterable.com/) and [Dyn](https://help.dyn.com/email-delivery-gsg/), and each blast would result in production systems being absolutely swamped with tracking callbacks.
 The analytics team wanted data for analytics or tracking opt-outs, but nobody wanted to provision (normally unused) static infrastructure.
 Lambda was a perfect fit.
-I watched the system continuously ramp from 0 to ~20k rps and back again.
-The AWS bill was laughably small and it required virtually zero maintenance.
+The system continuously ramped from 0 to ~20k rps and back again, the AWS bill was laughably small, and it required virtually zero maintenance.

-After setting up Snowplow for a [NYC-based commercial real estate company](https://www.bisnow.com/), the VP of Technology (who is now @ Disney Streaming) pushed my implementation further with a simple Lambda.
+After setting up Snowplow for a [NYC-based commercial real estate company](https://www.bisnow.com/), the VP of Technology (who is now @ Disney Streaming) pushed my implementation further with a simple Lambda function.
 Instead of being limited to Snowplow protocol payloads, the Lambda function collected arbitrary json payloads, reformatted them as Snowplow [Self-Describing Events](https://docs.snowplow.io/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#self-describing-events), and fired them into the Snowplow collector.
 It was efficient and effectively hands-off.
 I have thought about his work ever since.

 The rich benefits of serverless data processing for robotics and fulfillment were experienced while working at [6 River Systems](https://6river.com/data-driven-robotics-leveraging-google-cloud-platform-and-big-data-to-improve-robot-behaviors/) (Shopify Logistics).
 Data volumes from fulfillment systems are highly variable.
 One warehouse or distribution center will have a very different traffic pattern than another, but volume across all of them spikes to orders of magnitudes higher [during Peak months](https://supplychaingamechanger.com/strategies-to-survive-the-peak-season-fulfillment-surge/).
 Over-provisioned infrastructure in an industry where margins are already tight is a complete non-starter.
+Serverless was the only option and did not disappoint.

 And finally, my time working alongside Okta's security team has thoroughly solidified the value of serverless technologies in a security-conscious setting. _Security teams absolutely love serverless tech._ Want proof?
 Go check out [Matano.dev](https://www.matano.dev/), ask [Panther](https://panther.com/) how their systems are built, or dig into [AWS marketing materials](https://aws.amazon.com/blogs/publicsector/how-public-sector-security-teams-can-use-serverless-technologies-improve-outcomes/).